codefresh-io/argo-hub/README.md

 Share and Reuse Your Argo Workflows with the Codefresh Argo Hub.

 ## Motivation
-Anyone who builds a lot of Argo workflows knows that after a while you end up reusing the same basic steps over and over again.
+Anyone who builds many Argo workflows knows that after a while you end up reusing the same basic steps over and over again.
 While Argo Workflows has a great mechanism to prevent repetitive work using templates, these templates remain in private user repositories that have not been shared with the broader community.

 ## Goals
 * Allow people to easily find useful steps and flows and build even more awesome workflows